Skip to main content

 An obituary is a published notice of a person's death that typically shares biographical details, surviving family, and service information.
 It may appear in a newspaper or online, and newspapers often charge a fee based on length.

-An obituary usually announces the death, summarizes the person's life, lists surviving and predeceased relatives, and gives the date, time, and place of services along with any memorial or donation requests.
+An obituary usually announces the death, summarizes the person's life, lists surviving and predeceased relatives, and gives the date, time, and place of any services, along with memorial or charitable donation requests in place of flowers.
+A shorter death notice simply states the death and the service details.

-Funeral homes often help write and place obituaries.
-Paid newspaper notices can be costly and are usually priced by length, while many funeral home and online memorial pages are free.
+Funeral homes often help families write and place obituaries as part of their services.
+Paid newspaper notices are usually priced by length and can run from modest sums to several hundred dollars in large papers or with a photo, while many funeral home and online memorial pages host one for free.

 See also